FinalAngel/classjs-plugins/docs/_build/html/_sources/src/cl.lightbox.txt

     });

 .. js:data:: prefix: 'cl'
-    the prefix is attached to :js:data: all internal events and css classes for example cl-lightbox or cl-lightbox.
+    the prefix is attached to all internal events and css classes for example cl-lightbox or cl-lightbox.

 .. js:data:: group: true
     allows grouping of matching elements and enables status and navigation.